muxinc/elements/errors/403-expired-token.md

-# 403 Forbidden
+# 403 Expired Token

 #### Why This Error Occurred

-You don't have permission to access this video URL.
+You don't have permission to access this video URL because the playback token expired.

 #### Possible Ways to Fix It